pkerpedjiev/emptypipes/_posts/2014-09-05-python-scaled-colormap.md

 Notice how the unnormalized [-1,1] input values have a dark blue color over the left half of the second plot.
 This is because `cm.jet(-1)` = `cm.jet(-.5)` = `cm.jet(0.)` Values outside of `cm.jet`'s accepted input range of [0,1] all return the same color.
-By using the `Normalize1` class, the input values are scaled to the [0,1] input range and the output colors span the entire range of the colormap (third plot).
+By using the `Normalize` class, the input values are scaled to the [0,1] input range and the output colors span the entire range of the colormap (third plot).